davidjbeveridge/mia_portfolio/data/artifacts/s3_mda_walk.markdown

 ---
 title: "Semester 3&mdash;MDA Walk"
+summary: >
-summary: "I helped raise money to send two kids w/ MDA to camp."
+  I participated in a walk to raise money to send kids with muscular dystrophy to camp.
 image: "mda_walk.jpg"
 ---
 On March 16th I attended the Muscular Dystrophy Walk I was interested in